chl8263/HexoWork/source/_posts/Database-Question-2.md

  GROUP BY deptno
 ~~~

 ### 5. Print employee information receiving the max SAL value in the department as the example below.
+(Except employee without department)
 {% asset_img 5.PNG %}
 ~~~
+SELECT deptno, sal ,empno , ename, job
+  FROM emp
+ WHERE (deptno, sal) IN (SELECT deptno, MAX(sal)
+                           FROM emp
+                          WHERE deptno IS NOT NULL
+                          GROUP BY deptno
+                        )
+ ORDER BY deptno
 ~~~